mediaformat/fediembedi/readme.md

 # FediEmbedi

->TLDR; Display your Fediverse timeline in a widget
+>Display your Fediverse timeline in a widget

 FediEmbedi will display your Mastodon, Pleroma, or Pixelfed timeline in a widget, with various display options.